The Rising Cost of Consumer Goods: Indians are Paying More for Less

 What is causing the rising cost of consumer goods in India?

-The cost of goods in India is going up because of high inflation, supply chain issues, and the COVID-19 pandemic’s effects.
-These things make production more expensive.
-Then, companies raise prices for consumers.
+The cost of goods in India is going up because of high inflation, supply chain issues, and the effects of the COVID-19 pandemic.
+These things make production more expensive, and then companies raise prices for consumers.

 What is “shrinkflation” and how does it impact household budgets?

 Shrinkflation means companies make products smaller or less but keep prices the same or higher.
-This means people pay more for less.
+It means people pay more for less.
 It makes it harder for families to afford things.

 Is the rising cost of consumer goods due to corporate greed or broader economic factors?